Title

 Issues:

-• Whether B.P.
+• Did B.P.
 Blg.
-6 dispensed with the requirement under P.D.
-No. 9 that the carrying of the weapon be in furtherance or in connection with subversion, rebellion, insurrection, lawless violence, criminality, chaos, or public disorder.
+6 eliminate the second element identified in P.D.
+No. 9 (that the carrying be in furtherance of, or in connection with, subversion, rebellion, insurrection, lawless violence, criminality, chaos, or public disorder), so that mere carrying outside the residence is punishable?

 Ruling: